davidosomething/dotfiles/README.md

 #### Dev environment setup

 Install these using the system package manager.
-For mac OS/OS X there are helper scripts.
+For macOS/OS X there are helper scripts.

 - `chruby`, `ruby-install`, then use ruby-install to install a version of ruby